Virtuant/katacoda-scenarios/ansible/04-ansible-wordpress/step1.md

       apt_repository: repo='ppa:ondrej/php'
 </blockquote></pre>

->Note: Remmeber, PPA stands for Personal Package Archive and it's what's used to assist the installation process.
+>Note: Remember, PPA stands for Personal Package Archive and it's what's used to assist the installation process.

 2\.
 Once that’s installed, the next step is to install PHP.
 As you’ve added a PPA, you’ll want to update the apt package cache: